ShaheenHossain/eagle-12.1/doc/howtos/web.rst

 Throughout this guide, we used a simple ``HomePage`` widget which the web client automatically starts when we select the right menu item.
-But how did the Eagle ERP web know to start this widget?
+But how did the Eagle web know to start this widget?
 Because the widget is registered as a *client action*.

-A client action is (as its name implies) an action type defined almost entirely in the client, in javascript for Eagle ERP web.
+A client action is (as its name implies) an action type defined almost entirely in the client, in javascript for Eagle web.
 The server simply sends an action tag (an arbitrary name), and optionally adds a few parameters, but beyond that *everything* is handled by custom client code.